And now, because section leaders have finally been awarded suffrage...

 With our sassy dance moves and parading shimmies, the flutes keep the band looking good.

 Ithaca may be COLD, but the flutes are always HOTT.
-We are simply the best - no one
+Our ability to transform nouns like

 The clarinet section is an integral part of the band.
 The drum major